fac-17/ABCD-week1/README.md

 - [ ] I would like to visit your site and get a similar experience to viewing your site on a modern browser with JavaScript enabled.
 So that I don't feel like I'm completely in the stone age.

+# Deployment
+This website has been deployed on GitHub Pages.
+You can access it [here](link).